-A conversation between Jake Weaver, CEO of Codesigned, and Alison Davis, CEO of Davis & Company.
+A conversation between Jake Weaver, CEO of Codesigned, and Alison Davis, Founder of Davis & Company.

 Alison: Hi, Jake.
 Can you believe that it’s been six months since we sat down and talked about the role of an intranet in internal communication?